trferreira-BR/the-best-ever-books-IT-arch-software-development/README.md

-# the-best-ever-books-IT-arch-software-development

-The best ever IT Software Architecture and Software Development books divided by: Software Engineer, Software Architecture, Software Processes, Project Teams/Organization in Software, Software Development Patterns, Software Architecture Patterns, DevOps, etc.
+#The best ever books about IT Software Architecture, Software Engineering, Software Development, Software Processes, Project Teams/Organization in Software, Software Development Patterns, and Software Architecture Patterns

-That book list is not exaustive and it can be updated by people who are interested in contributing with good book recommendations.
+That book list is not exhaustive, and it can be updated by people who are interested in contributing with good book recommendations.

-## Why do I believe sharing and recommending bestsellers IT books is a good idea?
+## Why do I believe sharing and recommending bestselling IT books is a good idea?
-- Sharing with people who work in IT (regardless the level - junior, middle and senior) or sharing with people who are starting their journey in IT area indicating the bestsellers IT books can help increase their knowledge and expertise in the IT software development and architecture solutions.
+- Sharing with people who work in IT (regardless of the level - junior, middle and senior) or sharing with people who are starting their journey in the IT area indicating the bestselling IT books can help increase their knowledge and expertise in IT software development and architecture solutions.

-- When we think about forming new people in IT, It would be a great idea starting with good reads to give fundamentals.
+- When we think about forming new people in IT, it would be a great idea to start with good reads to give fundamentals.

-- The IT senniors might share what they know at work and it's great, but it might no be enough - short time to explain everything.
-So, we can consider books as a good way to start and help them the base and fundamentals.
+The IT seniors might share what they know at work, and it's great, but it might not be enough - short time to explain everything.
+So, we can consider books as a good way to start and help them understand the basis and fundamentals.

-- It's a good option to learn with expertises sharing experiences, problems, hard lived situations and why they solve applicating something to solve.
-Giving a problem and after that some solutions is an opportunity to remember something and use in their jobs.
+It's a good option to learn with expertise, sharing experiences, problems, hard-lived situations and why they solve applicating something to solve.
+Giving a problem and, after that, some solutions, is an opportunity to remember something and use it in their jobs.

-- The base fundamentals of everything, and reasons why we do something nowadays certainly can be obtained throught good books and you IT student, worker and so on, have to find it and take your own path.
+- The fundamentals of everything, and the reasons why we do things nowadays, can certainly be obtained through good books and your IT students, workers and so on, have to find them and take your own path.

 ### Alert
-- The only proposal here is to list the classics books.
+- The only proposal here is to list the classic books.
 Over here you won't get the book to be downloaded.
-You really recommend you google a title or more and find it for your self.
+I really recommend you google a title or more and find it for yourself.

 - Feel free to contribute through PR-Pull requests.

 ### Topics